content-left-bg.png

 Safety, rescue and repair equipment suitable for the activity that conforms to Paddle Australia safety guidelines must be available that is quickly and easily accessible to include (but not limited to):

-• a whistle appropriate for water environments;
+• a whistle appropriate for water environments

-• a suitable means of cutting rope;
+• a suitable means of cutting rope

-• throw-bags for Grade 1 or above waterways or rapids;
+• throw-bags for Grade 1 or above waterways or rapids

-• a releasable means of towing a paddle-craft;
+• a releasable means of towing a paddle-craft

-• carabiners, pulleys and slings; and
+• carabiners, pulleys and slings

 Access to waterways must be available for emergency vehicles and vessels.